DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/save-reports.md

 ---
 # Save Reports

-When you save a report, a file with the REPX extension is created.
+Reports are saved as a file with an REPX extension.
 This file stores information about the report layout.

 You can use one of the following commands to save reports:

 ## Use the Ribbon's Home Tab

-* Click **Save** and the **Save as** to save your report's copy.
+* Click **Save As** to save a copy of the report.

 	![eurd-win-ribbon-save-report-as](../../../images/eurd-win-ribbon-save-report-as.png)

-	Specify a folder and file name in the invoked standard **Save** dialog.
+	Specify the folder and file name in the invoked **Save As** dialog.

 * Click **Save** or press CTRL+S to save the report's layout in the application's folder.